Top 5 Beginner Camping Mistakes To Avoid

 2. Bringing the Wrong Food

-Many beginner campers make the mistake of bringing the same food on camping trips that they would frequently eat at home.
+Many beginner campers make the mistake of bringing the same food on a camping adventure that they would frequently eat at home.
 The problem is that in the wilderness, you cannot survive on frozen pizza, microwave popcorn, and uncooked pasta.
 Also, the nearest supermarket or restaurant could be hundreds of miles away.

 Do not bring with you any foods that require refrigeration or freezing.
 Leave at home perishable fruit and vegetables, raw meat, eggs, and fresh fish.
 Also, keep in mind that you will need plenty of potable water, so you might want to bring more water bottles instead of alcohol or sweetened beverages that will only dehydrate you.